mesmotronic/divxconnected-plugin-iplayer/README.md

 For the smoothest playback, ensure that the frame rate settings on the Performance tab of the server options are both set to '25FPS (PAL)' and multi-sampling is set to 2x or higher.

+The plug-in is created using a combination of JavaScript, ActionScript 3 and MXML.

 Plugin
 ------